Your cart is currently empty.Go to Store

 Only when we verify your prescription as valid, are we able to proceed with the shipment process.
 Please bear in mind that it may take us 1 to 5 days to ship from the date that it’s verified.

 We hope any questions you had regarding Embrace2 have now been clarified.
-If you’re still curious, our support center offers even more answers based off previous questions we’ve received.
+If you’re still curious, our support center offers even more answers based on previous questions we’ve received.
 It’s definitely worth a peek.